cortexlabs/cortex/docs/clusters/observability/logging.md

 # Logging

-By default, logs are collected with Fluent Bit, for every workloads, and are exported to CloudWatch.
+By default, logs are collected with Fluent Bit and are exported to CloudWatch.
 It is also possible to view the logs of a single replica using the `cortex logs` command.

 ## `cortex logs`